1. Sustainability TOP

 • Encourage all eligible employees to take childcare leave and vacations to experience balancing professional and family life during the childcare period.

 Isuzu has established a system to reinstate retirees so that people over 60 can continue working with us.
-Currently, about 880 retirees have been employed at Isuzu.
+Currently, over 900 retirees have been employed at Isuzu.

 Employment of Non-Japanese Personnel